-Finding a home to rent in Santa Cruz is a crazy business!
-Our webmaster has rented 8 homes in 14 years in 6 different areas of this city.
-You can read about her house hunting adventures
+Finding a home to rent in Bolivia can be a crazy business!
+I've rented 8 homes in 14 years in 6 different areas of Santa Cruz.
+Prior to living here, I grew up in La Paz.
+You can read about my house hunting

 We'll help you find a home to rent:

 • We’ll begin by offering to give you our unique House Hunter Tour!
-No one else in Santa Cruz offers this.
-As a foreigner, you can’t possibly know where to begin searching for a house, what each neighborhood contains, where it’s located, what its positive and negative aspects are, if you’ve never lived in Santa Cruz before.
+As a foreigner, you can’t possibly know where to begin searching for a house, what each neighborhood contains, where it’s located, what its positive and negative aspects are, if you’ve never lived in Bolivia before.
 We really do encourage you to choose this option.

 • An educated consumer is a wise consumer.
 Having completed your House Hunter Tour (we encourage you to take photos) we’ll meet to talk about your budget, the size of apartment or house you plan to rent, the amenities you’d like to be sure it has, what kind of surrounding area you’d like (schools, parks, grocery stores, etc.) and other details.

 • Your initial tour and our informational visit are essential.
-These two activities will help us ensure that neither we nor you waste any time viewing homes that very obviously don’t fit your description.
-Please read this page on what you might expect from homes and apartments in Santa Cruz.
+These two activities will help us ensure that neither we nor you waste any time viewing homes that very obviously don't suit your needs.
+Please read this page on what you might expect from homes and apartments in Bolivia.

 • When viewing a home, we’ll pick you up and accompany you.
 If we’ve found a house or apartment for rent that we think you may want to see, we’ll contact you immediately, describe it as fully as possible, and arrange to pick you up.

 • We’ll inspect the home with you and go through a checklist of important questions you should ask (and may not think of) because Bolivian homes are so different from what you might be accustomed to.